-Ownership by shareholder type of a share or representative value of participation that is listed on the S&P Peru Selective Index (end of the fiscal year) Number of holders % of participation 3 1.
+Ownership by shareholder type of a share or representative value of participation that is listed on the S&P Peru Selective Index (end of the fiscal year) Number of holders % of participation (3) 1.
 Members of the board and executive management, including relative (1).
 21 0.24% 2.
 Employees at the company, not included in number 1.
 1,053 0.42% 3.
 Natural person not included in numbers 1 and 2.
 4,294 2.98% 4.
 Pension funds managed by Pension Fund Managers under the supervision of the Superintendence of Banking, Insurance and AFP.
 0 0.00% 5.
 Pension fund managed by the Oficina de Normalizacion Previsional (ONP).
 0 0.00% 6.
-Entities of the Peruvian State with the exception of the assumption included num-ber 5.
+Entities of the Peruvian State with the exception of the assumption included number 5.
 1 0.14% 7.
 Banks, finance institution, municipal savings and loans, rural savings and loan and cooperatives for savings and loans, under the supervision of the Superintendence of Banking Insurance and AFP.
 1 0.00% 8.
-Co-Insurance companies under the supervision of the Superintendence of Bank-ing, Insurance and AFP.
+Co-Insurance companies under the supervision of the Superintendence of Banking, Insurance and AFP.
 0 0.00% 9.
 Brokerage firms, under the supervision of SMV.
-4 0.00% 10.
-Investment funds, mutual funds and trusts covered by the Law for the Securities Market and the Law for Investment Funds and Banking Trusts covered by the General Law for the Financial System.
-21 0.63%
+4 0.00%